Lamb or Goat Neck Confit

 • Season the neck all over with the salt, then allow to rest overnight.

-• The next day, rinse the neck quickly under water to remove excess salt, then place in a pot with the remaining ingredients, completely covering the neck with lard.
+• The next day, rinse the meat quickly under water to remove excess salt, then place in a pot with the remaining ingredients, completely covering the neck with lard.

 • From here, if you used lard or tallow, you can transfer the lamb neck to a container and refrigerate it for months as long as the meat is completely covered by fat.
 If you used oil, you'll want to use the confit within a week.